 Perhaps the most ubiquitous choice as cedar is strong, durable, and resists age and rot.

-The reason why cedar is considered to be the best wood for garage doors is it works well in both hot and cold climates and resists chipping and cracking.
+Cedar is considered the best wood for garage doors because it works well in both hot and cold climates and resists chipping and cracking.

 However, it is also more expensive than many of the woods available for garage doors, so you will have to pay more.